Diss, Norfolk

-Diss is a market town and electoral ward in South Norfolk, England, near the boundary with Suffolk, with a population of 7,572 in 2011.
-Diss railway station is on the Great Eastern Main Line between London and Norwich.
+Diss is a market town, civil parish and electoral ward in South Norfolk, England; it is near the boundary with Suffolk.
+It had a population of 7,572 in 2011.
 It lies in the valley of the River Waveney, round a mere covering 6 acre and up to 18 ft deep, although there is another 51 ft of mud.

+Toponymy

+The town's name originates from dic, an Anglo-Saxon word meaning 'ditch, embankment'.

 History

-The town's name is from dic, an Anglo-Saxon word meaning ditch or embankment.
-Diss has several historic buildings, including an early 14th-century parish church and an 1850s corn exchange still in use.
-Under Edward the Confessor, Diss was part of the Hartismere hundred of Suffolk, It was recorded as such in the 1086 Domesday book.
+Diss has several historic buildings, including an early 14th-century parish church and an 1850s Corn Hall, which is still in use.
+Under Edward the Confessor, Diss was part of the Hartismere hundred of Suffolk, It was recorded as such in the Domesday Book of 1086.
 It is recorded as being in the king's possession as demesne (direct ownership) of the Crown, there being at that time a church and a glebe of 24 acres (9.7 ha).